Examples of Investment Types

 Let us take the example of Bonds issued by HSBC.
 HSBC is a British multinational banking and financial services company.

 Assume Mr. A purchases a 5-year £1 Million HSBC bond with a 5% coupon rate.
-This means HSBC has to pay to Mr. A an interest £5000 every year until 5 years and at the end of 5 years, the £1 Million has to be repaid.
+This means HSBC has to pay Mr. A interest of £5000 every year until five years, and at the end of 5 years, the £1 Million has to be repaid.

-Consider a 3 year bond with a face value of $3000 and a coupon rate of 5% a year.
+Consider a three year bond with a face value of $3000 and a coupon rate of 5% a year.
 If the investor holds it till maturity, he/she

 For e.g., when an existing bond is offering an interest rate of 4% when the market interest rate goes down to 2%, the bond may be sold for a price higher because it becomes attractive to the other investors to gain a higher interest when compared to the market.